ArmaghanSarvar/BIOF501-Project/README.md

 ```
 snakemake --cores 4
 ```
+6. You can configure the parameters of Tigmint in 'config.yaml'.

 #### Input Files
 The input should be a set of Linked-Reads (single fastq file) and an assembled contig (fasta file).
 You can define the location of the input files in `config.yaml`.
 If the files are hosted remotely, the download link should be provided in `config.yaml`.
 We also support automatical decompression for files that are compressed in the gzip format.